Ashb87/Alkaline-Ms-Project-one/README.md

 across different screen sizes and make any alterations as required.
 It was a great to see exactly where the breakpoints were and help decide at which point the layout should change to adapt to the display size.

 Further to this I tested the site myself across as many different devices that I had access too.
-Theese included **Iphone xr,** **Iphone 12,** **Ipad mini,**
-**Samsung galaxy tablet,** **Apple macbook air** and a 21.5 inch **Apple imac** These devices gave me a good idea of the most common screen sizes used.
+Theese included **Iphone X,** **Iphone XR,** **Iphone 12,** **Ipad mini,** **Samsung galaxy tablet,** **Apple macbook air** and an **HP Pavillion laptop** with a screen size of 15 inches.
+These devices gave me a good idea of some of the most common screen sizes used.
 The site responded well to each of the different screen sizes and displayed as I intended.
-Initially I found the contact form loooked too large across larger screen sizes so using bootstrap columns and the *offset* property reduced its size for all large screens.
+Initially I found the contact form looked too large across the bigger screen sizes so using bootstrap columns and the *offset* property reduced its size for all large screens.
+Unfortunately I have not had acceess to any screen sizes larger than 15 inches to personally test my site.
+I am hopeful that with the use of the bootstrap grid system the site should still perform well on bigger screens and hopefully with restrictions easing I should have access to an even larger screen for my future projects.

 When I felt the site was close to being complete I used the mockup screenshot generator **am I responsive** to get an image of the homepage across different size devices and have used this image at the top of this README file.